clarenceb/vscode-copilot-demo/TASKS.md

 app.use('/process', bodyParser.text({ type: '*/*' }));
 ```

+Run the Cucumber tests again to see if they pass.
+Repeat the process until all tests pass.
+Test the endpoint usintg the REST CLient file `tester-persona/claims-processing.http`.

 ### (Optional) TASK-TESTER-2: Playwright - Add a new test case to verify that the current todo counter is updated when a new todo item is added